 Non-Duplication Rules: Restrictions placed on cable television systems that prohibit the providing of programming from outside the service area if the programming is simultaneously available on a local channel.

 Non-Standard Installation: Installation of cable service or a drop line that exceeds the standard installation distance specified in the license, which is typically greater than 150 feet from the cable line existing on a public road.
 The cable operator may charge the subscriber for the costs of laying the cable this extra distance (compare Line Extension).

 Obscenity and Indecency: The United States Supreme Court set forth a three-prong test to be used in determining whether individual programming constitutes obscene or indecent speech.
 More information may be found on a fact sheet at the FCC's website ( www.fcc.gov).

-Parental Lock Capability: Option available on some televisions that allows user to block access to channels (see V-Chip).
+Parental Lock Capability: Option or feature available on some televisions that allows a user to block access to channels usually by activating a PIN number and programming a TV and/or cable set-top box t to limit or control the programs that can be viewed on your TV (see V-Chip).